Tohu Harris: 2016

 In the pre-season, Harris played in the 2016 NRL Auckland Nines squad.
 On 6 May, Harris played at centre for New Zealand in the 2016 Anzac Test, as they lost 16-0.
 In Round 26 against the Cronulla-Sutherland Sharks, he played his 100th NRL match in a 26-6 win at AAMI Park.
 On 2 October, in the Storm’s 2016 NRL Grand Final against the Cronulla-Sutherland Sharks, Harris started at second-row in the 14-12 defeat.

 Harris again played in all the Storm’s 27 matches for the season, scoring 8 tries and kicking 1 goal.
-In the 2016 Four Nations tournament, he played in 4 matches, including starting at fullback and scoring 2 tries in the 34-8 final loss against Australia.
+In the 2016 Four Nations tournament, he played in 4 matches, including starting at five-eighth in the 34-8 final loss against Australia.

 2017

 On 31 January, it was announced that Harris signed a lucrative 4-year deal with the New Zealand Warriors, starting in 2018.
 Harris said about of the signing, "I’ve had a great time with the Storm and I owe them so much for what they’ve done for me.
 Coming home to play for the Warriors is a fantastic opportunity, though.
 The club has a great roster with so many Kiwi boys there and being back in New Zealand closer to family is a big attraction".
 Harris missed the first two months of the season after suffering a foot injury in the off-season.
 He made his first appearance of the season in Round 10 against the Gold Coast Titans, in a shock 38-36 upset loss at Suncorp Stadium.
 On 1 October, in the Storm’s 2017 NRL Grand Final against the North Queensland Cowboys, Harris started at second-row and had a blinder of a performance in the 34-6 victory.
 In his last year with the Melbourne Storm he played in 14 matches, scoring 3 tries and kicking 1 goal.
 After the grand final victory, Harris was ruled out of the 2017 Rugby League World Cup due to niggling shoulder and foot injuries.